CK FOUNDATION Initiatives

 mexican artisans with their creations for creative textiles project

-The CREATIVE TEXTILE(S) PROJECT is an exemplary application of the Declaration of San Cristobal de Las Casas (Mexico, February 2018) that has defined a method to exchange knowledge and traditions in complete respect of local and indigenous cultures.
+The Creative Textile Events are exemplary applications of the Declaration of San Cristobal de Las Casas (2018) that has defined a method to exchange knowledge and traditions in complete respect of local and indigenous cultures.

 On April 3, 2019 in San Cristobal de Las Casas five pieces of silk fabrics (donated by the City of Como) were hand-delivered to five women artisans from the villages of Chenalhó, Huixtán, Oxchuc, San Juan Cancuc, Zinacantán to be embroidered with the traditional techniques and local Mayan symbols.
 Silk designers from Como were challenged to reinterpret the traditional Maya motifs to produce a selection of silk fabrics with a contemporary and unique style.